saltydogtechnology/sops-diff/USAGE.md

 ## Tips and Best Practices

-1. **Use summary mode for public code reviews**
-   - `--summary` flag shows only key changes, not values

-2. **Use color output for better readability**
+1. **Use colored output for better readability**
    - The `--color` flag is enabled by default for terminal output
+   - Colors are automatically disabled when output is redirected

+2. **Use subcommand flags correctly**
+   - Flags for subcommands must be placed after the subcommand
+   - Example: `sops-diff git-conflicts file.yaml --output out.yaml`

+3. **For merge conflicts, get branch information**
+   - The `git-conflicts` command shows branch names in conflict markers when available

+4. **Use output files for sensitive content**
+   - `--output` flag redirects content to a file instead of displaying on screen

+5. **Remember to clean up decrypted files**
+   - Always delete decrypted files after use to avoid security risks

-3. **When using Git integration, ensure you have access to the necessary keys**
+6. **When using Git integration, ensure you have access to the necessary keys**
    - Git operations might need access to KMS or other key management systems

-4. **For large files, consider using an external diff tool**
+7. **For large files, consider using an external diff tool**
    - `--diff-tool=meld` or similar for better visualization

-5. **In CI/CD environments, use environment variables for key access**
-   - Set up `SOPS_KMS_ARN`, `SOPS_AGE_RECIPIENTS`, etc. in your CI environment

-6. **For complex diffs, pipe output to a file for easier review**
-   - `sops-diff file1.enc.yaml file2.enc.yaml > diff.txt`

-7. **When comparing files with many changes, use context to focus on specific sections**
-   - Consider using grep or other tools to focus on relevant parts of the diff